sindhura-nk/Data-Science-Topics/README.md

-# PWSkills-Assignments
+# Data Science Topic Assignments
-PWSkills Data Science Masters assignment
+Data Science Masters assignment

 # How to initialize repository
 1. Create Repository on GitHub with gitignore as python and license as GNU